You & Me / Me & You

 The project took the concept ‘Our Independence Co-exists with Connection to Others’ and channeled it through four multimedia components: an original song, a 10’ x 40’ mural, a self-portrait coffee table book, and an original music video.
 Every family participated and every student in grades K-5 worked on all components of the project.

-Instead of coming to PS 18 with a pre-planned idea for each component, The Painted Cloud arrived with only the project’s concept, but no predetermined outcome for the exact content or how anything would look or sound.
+Instead of coming to PS 18 with a pre-planned idea for each component, The Painted Cloud arrived with only the project’s concept, but no predetermined outcome for the exact content or how everything would look or sound.

 With a compilation of caregivers’ answers in hand, PS18 students took center stage as genuine collaborators with The Painted Cloud on all four components of the project.